mak109/cs6910_assignment2/README.md

 ```
 python3 cs6910_assignment2_parta_question1_2_3.py -e 30
 ```
-Will set the epoch to 30 all other hyperparameters are optional when not given will set to default in the help option all default values are displayed
+Will set the epoch to 30 all other hyperparameters are optional when not given will set to default.In the help option all default values of the hyperparameters are displayed.
 The above command will run the code and internally invoke the ```train()``` function and a plot of train accuracy validation accuracy and train loss ,validation loss will be saved as .jpg file in the default working directory which can be used for better visualisation.

-Note: Initially the iNaturalist dataset will be downloaded in current working directory so it may take some time depending on the internet speed.
 ```
 python3 cs6910_assignment2_parta_question4.py
 ```
+In this part no arguments need to be passed as the code internally download and use the best model which was found during wandb sweep **Bayes** search over hyperparameters during training .
+The test accuracy and test loss will be internally computed again on the same **iNaturalist** dataset which was used in previous part.
+Some image plots as mentioned in the Question 4  will be saved as .jpg file and can be viewed for evaluation.
 ```
 python3 cs6910_assignment2_parta_question5_guided_backprop.py
 ```
+This part is very similar to the previous one.

 ## PART B
 In this folder there is one notebook file and one.py file.

- [cs6910_assignment2/PART B/cs6910_assignment2_partB_question1_2_3.ipynb](PART%20B/cs6910_assignment2_partB_question1_2_3.ipynb) Part B notebook code.
+ [cs6910_assignment2_partB_question1_2_3.ipynb](PART%20B/cs6910_assignment2_partB_question1_2_3.ipynb) Part B notebook code.

- [cs6910_assignment2/PART B/cs6910_assignment2_partb_question1_2_3.py](PART%20B/cs6910_assignment2_partb_question1_2_3.py) Part B .py file for command line.
+ [cs6910_assignment2_partb_question1_2_3.py](PART%20B/cs6910_assignment2_partb_question1_2_3.py) Part B .py file for command line.

  ### How to use
  We have used two approaches for running the code

  #### Jupyter Notebook Approach
- Run the .pynb file on your local system or Google Colab.
+ Run the **.ipynb** file on your local system or Google Colab.
 We recommend you to use Colab to remove the package dependecies.
 Run the code sequentially.

+ For  running ```cs6910_assignment2_partB_question1_2_3.ipynb``` in jupyter notebook to test over multiple hyperparameter configuration pass a parameter to the ```train()``` function.
+The parameter is a dictionary and its format is shown below.

  #### Command line approach